-7) Tensioning Guy Cables
+VIII.
+Tensioning Guy Cables

 BWC recommends a method for setting the pretension on guy cables for guyed towers, called the oscillation method.
-It is based on the time required for the guy cable to complete 20 oscillations at the fundamental natural frequency.
+It is based on the time required for the guy cable to complete 20 oscillations its natural frequency.

-A. Determining the Proper Frequency of the Guy Cable
+A. Determining the Oscillation Time of the Guy Cable

-To determine standard frequencies for each guy level of each tower, see Table 7 below.
-Note that these standard guy lengths assume tower installation on a flat surface.
-If non-standard guyline lengths are used, see Section E for the advanced method for determining proper guy cable frequency.
+To determine oscillation time for each guy level of each tower, see Table 8 below.
+Note that these times assume tower installation on a flat surface and a 60% guy radius (GR).
+If other guyline lengths are used, see page 64 for the advanced method for determining proper guy cable frequency.